 There were concerns about pre-study incident rates after discovering that one individual with numerous crises had a long history of self-harming behavior and psychiatric care before the study began.
 Because of these data limitations, we feel that the study would have been strengthened if we had adopted more stringent criteria for including crisis events, conducted a mental health record review to examine crisis and treatment history, and compared crisis events against self-reported data.

 The Colorado study was neither the perfect study nor the only study of the psychologically damaging effects of segregation.
 But it was carefully designed and scientifically rigorous — and it has stimulated a renewed interest in research, which is starkly needed.

 If it is true that segregation conditions are typically harsher than Colorado's, we advise against generalizing our findings to other systems.
 It may be that prison in general is psychologically harmful.
-We desperately need more research to understand whether, under what conditions, and for whom long-term segregation causes psychological harm and — equally important — how to better manage those few inmates who pose a serious risk of harm to staff and other inmates.
+We desperately need more research to understand whether, under what conditions, and for whom long-term segregation causes psychological harm and — equally important — how to better manage those few individuals who pose a serious risk of harm to staff and other persons who are incarcerated.

 For More Information